 (b) each local government and other authority that appears to the Registrar to be authorised to levy rates or taxes in respect of the parcel or part of the parcel.

-(2) Within 28 days after the amendment of any plan under section 10(3) the Registrar of Titles shall deliver a copy of the amended plan to each authority referred to in subsection (1)(b).
+[(2) deleted]

-(3) A copy of a plan delivered under this section shall be in such form as the Registrar considers appropriate.
+(3) A copy of a plan or amended plan delivered under this section must be in such form as the Registrar considers appropriate.

 [(4) deleted]

-[Section 60 inserted: No. 58 of 1995 s.
+[Section 67, formerly section 60, inserted: No. 58 of 1995 s.
 57(1) 7; amended: No. 14 of 1996 s.
 4; No. 25 of 2012 s.
-232(2).]
+232(2); amended, renumbered as section 67 and relocated: No. 30 of 2018 s.
+61 and 84.]

+[Former section 67 renumbered as section 76 and relocated to Part 5 Division 4: No. 30 of 2018 s.
+84.]

-61. Particulars on plan to be conclusive for rating and taxing purposes
+68. Particulars on plan to be conclusive for rating and taxing purposes

-For all purposes in relation to the making, levying, imposing, assessing or recovery of rates, charges or taxes in respect of the parcel or any part of the parcel —
+For the making, levying, imposing, assessing or recovery of rates, charges or taxes in respect of a parcel or part of a parcel —

-(a) the particulars shown in the certified copy of the strata/survey-strata plan, plan of re-subdivision or consolidation for a scheme or transfer delivered as required by section 60, is conclusive evidence of those particulars; and
+(a) the particulars shown in the copy of the scheme plan or amended plan delivered as required by section 67, is conclusive evidence of those particulars; and

-(b) the production by a local government or any other authority authorised to levy rates and taxes in relation to the parcel or any part of the parcel of what purports to be the certified copy of the plan or transfer so delivered is evidence that it is the certified copy so delivered.
+(b) the production by a local government or any other authority authorised to levy rates and taxes in relation to the parcel or any part of the parcel of what purports to be the copy of the plan or amended plan so delivered is evidence that it is the copy so delivered.

-[Section 61 amended: No. 58 of 1995 s.
+[Section 68, formerly section 61, amended: No. 58 of 1995 s.
 58; No. 14 of 1996 s.
-4.]

-62. Rating on unimproved value
+4; amended, renumbered as section 68 and relocated: No. 30 of 2018 s.
+62 and 84.]

+69. Rating for strata schemes

-(1) Where the Valuer-General values the unimproved value of a parcel in a strata plan under the Valuation of Land Act 1978 for rating and taxing purposes, the parcel shall, notwithstanding that or any other Act, be valued as a single parcel of land and as if it were owned by a single owner.
+(1) If the Valuer-General values the unimproved value of a parcel subdivided by a strata scheme under the Valuation of Land Act 1978 for rating and taxing purposes, the parcel must, despite that or any other Act, be valued as a single parcel of land and as if it were owned by a single owner.

-(2) For the purposes of any such valuation as is referred to in subsection (1) and all purposes incidental thereto, including objection to and review of the valuation, but not otherwise, the parcel and improvements thereon shall be deemed to be owned by the strata company only.
+(2) For the purposes of any such valuation as is referred to in subsection (1) and all purposes incidental to the valuation, including objection to and review of the valuation, but not otherwise, the parcel and improvements on the parcel are taken to be owned by the strata company only.

-(3) During the period from the registration of the strata/survey-strata plan and until a valuation of the parcel on the basis that the strata company is owner comes into force under the Valuation of Land Act 1978, the valuation then in force shall for the purposes of this section be deemed to be a valuation of the parcel made by the Valuer-General as if the strata company is owner.
+(3) During the period from the registration of the strata scheme and until a valuation of the parcel on the basis that the strata company is owner comes into force under the Valuation of Land Act 1978, the valuation then in force is taken, for the purposes of this section, to be a valuation of the parcel made by the Valuer-General as if the strata company is owner.

-(4) Subject to subsection (5), where a local government or other authority (in this section called the rating authority) authorised to make and levy rates on the parcel, uses a valuation of the unimproved value of the parcel made by the Valuer-General on the basis that the strata company is owner, the following provisions have effect —
+(4) Subject to subsection (5), if a local government or other authority (the rating authority) authorised to make and levy rates on the parcel, uses a valuation of the unimproved value of the parcel made by the Valuer-General on the basis that the strata company is owner, the following provisions have effect —

-(a) the unimproved value of the parcel shown in the valuation shall be apportioned by the local government or the rating authority, as the case may be, between the lots comprised in the parcel in proportion to the unit entitlements of the respective lots as shown on the registered strata plan;
+(a) the unimproved value of the parcel shown in the valuation must be apportioned by the local government or the rating authority, as the case may be, between the lots comprised in the parcel in proportion to the unit entitlements of the respective lots in the strata scheme;

 (b) the strata company is not liable in relation to the parcel for any rate made and levied by the local government or the rating authority, as the case may be;